Kundiman: The golden era (1910s–1930s)

-Iyong lalasunin ang aba cong buhay.
+Kundiman transitioned from a folk song tradition into a concert form through the work of Bonifacio Abdon, who adapted native Filipino tunes and musical structures into more formal compositions.
+Inspired by the approach of European composers such as Franz Schubert, Felix Mendelssohn, and Robert Schumann, Abdon introduced greater sophistication and complexity to the genre while preserving its traditional romantic themes.
+This development helped kundiman remain popular among the Filipino public while also establishing it as a respected form of art music.

+Radio and film era (1950s)

+Jocelynang Baliwag, a kundiman closely associated with the town of Baliwag, traces its origins to a melody that circulated in older folk songs before being given lyrics.
+In 1940, UP College of Music professor and future National Artist Antonio Molina introduced the piece as the "Kundiman ng Himagsikan", later publishing a transcription in 1941.
+He had seen the phrase "música del legítimo kundiman procedente del campo insurrecto" on the music sheet and mistakenly interpreted it as referring to the Philippine Revolution, an incorrect historical contextualization.

 The Filipino composer, conductor and scholar Felipe M. de León Jr., wrote that the kundiman is a "unique musical form expressing intense longing, caring, devotion and oneness with a beloved.
 Or with a child, spiritual figure, motherland, ideal or cause.
 According to its text, a kundiman can be romantic, patriotic, religious, mournful.
 Or a consolation, a lullaby.
 Or a protest and other types.
 But of whatever type, its music is soulful and lofty, conveying deep feelings of devotional love."